RichardStyles/laravel-vapor-support/README.md

 There is also support for:
 * Symfony\Component\HttpFoundation\StreamedResponse

-However because a streamed response length is generally unknown, by default a 'info' level log is recorded to aid debugging.
+However, because a streamed response length is generally unknown, by default a 'info' level log is recorded to aid debugging.

+This package provides a middleware which can be used to monitor the length of the response body.
+This allows you to be notified if a page is starting to exceed the Vapor/AWS limits.
+The default logs included allow for route name (if set), url and size to be logged to help you pinpoint any pages of concern.

 ## Installation